ietf-wg-cellar/ebml-specification/specification.markdown

 # Guidelines for Updating Elements

 An EBML Document can be updated without requiring that the entire EBML Document be rewritten.
-These recommendations describe strategies to change the Element Data of a written EBML Element with minimal disruption to the rest of the EBML Document.
+These recommendations describe strategies for changing the Element Data of a written EBML Element with minimal disruption to the rest of the EBML Document.

-## Reducing a Element Data in Size
+## Reducing Element Data in Size

 There are three methods to reduce the size of Element Data of a written EBML Element.